Vivi728/GalaxyRally/technologies/Java-SDK-en.md

 > Release statement

 - **Introduction**
-  -ProgramVersion: the real version of the ProgramVersion program, managed by the rpc interface admin_getProgramVersion
+  - ProgramVersion: the real version of the ProgramVersion program, managed by the rpc interface admin_getProgramVersion
-  -String: verifier declared node, can only be validator / candidate
+  - String: verifier declared node, can only be validator / candidate
 - **return value**

 ```